AnyChart/export-server/README.md

 #### `/sharing/twitter`
-First of all, user sends a request to `/sharing/twitter` that contains svg or script which image will be posted on the page.
-There are two options here: a user is authenticated in the AnyChart Twitter app or not.
+First of all, user sends a request to `/sharing/twitter` that contains svg or script which image will be posted on the page - the request should contains the same parameters as a request to `/png` URL.
+There are two options here: a user is authenticated in the AnyChart Twitter application or not.

 If the user isn't authenticated, the Twitter Authorization dialog will be displayed.
 The user should confirm that he gives the app the rights fot posting image.
 After that there will be redirect to the collback `/sharing/twitter_oauth`.

 #### `/sharing/twitter_oauth`
+This request accepts `oauth_token` and `oauth_verifier` parameters, you can read about [OAuth here](https://en.wikipedia.org/wiki/OAuth).
 In the handler of `/sharing/twitter_oauth` request the Export Server gets such params as oauth_token, oauth_token_secret, user_id, screen_name, image_url (user picture) and user_name and saves them to MySQL database.
 After that the posting dialog will be displayed.